ganeshmynampati/BDDFramework/README.md

 15. PAGE CHAINING CONCEPT is implemented to establish the concurrency between each page during page navigation.
 16. DATA DRIVEN APPROACH - is achieved with the help of Scenario Outline concept of Cucumber.
 This feature would facilitate testing the scenario with multiple types of test data in parallel.
+17. Supports PARALLEL EXECUTION of SCENARIOS using Cucumber TestNG inbuilt class
+18. ON FAILURE SCREENSHOT for analysis in case of test failures.
+19. SCREENSHOT STORAGE is embedded in report itself rather than having it in local directory.
+This enables memory saving.
+20. Supports CROSS BROWSER TESTING on CHROME, FIREFOX and IE browsers.